-To start out the season, I picked the first 200-kilometer Davis Brevet as my first ultramarathon ride.
-I first started getting interested in the Brevet Series after my friend Dan told me about it, as it is a qualifying event for the quad-annual 1200-km Paris-Brest-Paris, the most prestigious amateur cycling event in the world.
-Well, maybe I’ll do the PBP in 2003, the next year it will be held.
-In the meantime, my focus is on this early season 126-miler.
+I first became interested in the Brevet Series after my friend Dan told me about it.
+It is a qualifying event for the quad-annual 1200-km Paris-Brest-Paris, the most prestigious amateur cycling event in the world.
+Maybe I’d do PBP in 2003, the next year it will be held.
+In the meantime, my focus was on this early season 126-miler.

 Not an Auspicious Start

-After a call to her old roommates and Ken, I was able to find out her appartment number.
-However, despite looking for it for at least half-an-hour, I still could not find it.
-Ken, fortunately, was more on top of things, and while he was on his way, he gave Pin-pin a call and told her I was wandering somewhere outside and asked her to look for me.
-Imagine me walking along the street totally discombobulated, talking on a cell phone with Ken, only to turn around and see the person I was looking for.
+After a call to her old roommates and Ken, I got the apartment number.
+But despite looking for it for at least half an hour, I still could not find it.
+Ken, fortunately, was more on top of things, and while he was on his way, he gave Pin-pin a call and told her I was wandering outside and asked her to look for me.
+While Ken and I were still on the phone, I turned around and there she was.
 Yay Pin-pin, she found me.

-I took off from the parking lot at least 2 minutes behind everyone else, and hence when I started pedaling, the pack was already out of sight.
-I knew the general direction they had ridden in, however, so I rode that way while hoping that I wouldn’t inadvertently go off course.
-Three minutes had passed… then six… where is everyone?
+I took off from the parking lot at least two minutes behind everyone else, and hence when I started pedaling, the pack was already out of sight.
+But I knew the general direction they had ridden in, so I rode that way while hoping that I wouldn’t inadvertently go off course.
+Three minute passed and then six.
+Where was everyone?

-And surely and steadily, I was reeling in the pack.
-I looked down the road: there had to be at least 100-200 cyclists up there, forming a long train.
-It would be a few more minutes until I had finally reached the caboose.
+I steadily reeled in the pack.
+I looked down the road: there had to be at least 100-200 cyclists forming a long train.
+It would be a few more minutes until I reached the caboose.
 But when I did, I was able to breathe a sigh of relief: I now had the benefit of the draft, where energy expenditure must be at least 20% less at speeds over 20mph.
-The chase was over.

 To the Hills and Mile 63

-Feeling relaxed and still strong, I spent the next hour gradually working my way to the lead pack of 20 or so riders.
-The pace was brisk, the terrain still flat, and the weather was still good… well, at least dry.
-Twenty miles had passed, and the route was looking very familiar: I had ridden this way in the several ultramarathon rides I had done around Davis.
-We would reach the hills very shortly.
+Feeling relaxed and still strong, I spent the next hour gradually working my way to the lead pack of 20 riders.
+The pace was brisk, the terrain still flat, and the weather was still good—or at least dry.
+Twenty miles had passed, and the route was looking very familiar: I had ridden this way in several ultramarathon rides around Davis.
+We would reach the hills shortly.

-Actually, despite the name given to it, I’ve never thought Cardiac was all that steep.
-Today would be no exception.
-Something that probably helped immensely every time, however, was a checkpoint located midway up it.
+Despite its name, I’ve never thought Cardiac was a difficult climb.
+Something that probably helped every time, however, was a checkpoint located midway up it.
 This time the checkpoint would be at a lone store.
-I was pleased to be the 14th or so person to sign in… what a way to go from being off the back of the pack just a couple of hours ago.
-The rest would be short-lived, however, as when I noticed many, many cyclists filtering in, I decided this time I’d get a jump on the pack.
-I take off after refilling my water bottles and snapping a few pictures.
+I was pleased to be the 14th person to sign in—what a way to go from being off the back of the pack just a couple of hours ago.
+But with many cyclists filtering in, I decided this time I’d get a jump on the pack.
+I took off after refilling my water bottles and snapping a few pictures.

-The next 30 miles would be something of a blur, with several descents and ascents.
-I remember distinctly getting passed by a female rider numerous times on the ascents, although I would whiz right by her on the descents.
-We would continue this yo-yo-ing pattern for an hour, until… pssst.
-Oh no, another flat tire.
+The next 30 miles had several descents and ascents.
+I remember distinctly getting passed by a female rider many times on the ascents, but I would whiz by her on the descents.
+We continued this yo-yo pattern for an hour, until… pssst.
+Another flat tire.

-Fortunately, there would be a support vehicle around the corner, and with the aid of the driver’s floor pump, I was back on the road.
+Fortunately, there was a support vehicle around the corner, and with the aid of the driver’s floor pump, I was back on the road.
 Nevertheless, I had lost 15 minutes, and had cooled off considerably.
-My spirits were still high at that point, all the way until the 2nd checkpoint–the turn-around point, and top of the ride–but things would change, and not for the better.
+I still felt good all the way until the second checkpoint—the turn-around point and top of the ride—but from there my mood changed, and not for the better.

 From Mile 60 to 90

-By the time I left 2nd checkpoint, the constant drizzle had turned into a dreadful downpour.
-The roads became slicker, the air became seemingly colder, and the outlook of the ride was grimmer.
-My rain gear had kept me remarkably warm and comfortable for the first half of the ride, but how would it (and I) fare in the second half?
+By the time I left second checkpoint, the constant drizzle had turned into a dreadful downpour.
+The roads became slicker, the air became colder, and the outlook of the ride was grim.
+My rain gear had kept me warm and comfortable for the first half of the ride, but how would it fare in the second half?

-All of my clothing was saturated with water.
+All my clothing was saturated with water.
 This included my supposedly “waterproof” Pearl Izumi lobster gloves, and my two pairs of Coolmax socks covered by my cycling shoes and neoprene booties.
-My clear plastic rain jacket, while definitely waterproof, did not breathe, and a light film of moisture on its inside was visible from the outside.
-None of this had posed a big problem in the first half, where I was climbing at lower speeds and burning more energy.
+My clear plastic rain jacket, while definitely waterproof, did not breathe, and a light film of moisture on the inside was visible from the outside.
+None of this had posed a big problem in the first half when I was climbing at lower speeds and burning more energy.
 Miles 60 to 90, however, were predominantly downhill.
 The first descents were particularly steep, too.

-So there I was, riding the brakes while simultaneously pedaling, in an earnest attempt to stay warm.
-My hands were freezing at this point, and my heart rate was way down.
-Everyone seemed to be passing me at this point, but I stuck to the same strategy: keeping lower speeds to reduce the chilling convective effects of the air currents around me, and pedaling to produce more body heat while preventing my legs to stiffen up.
+To try to stay warm, I resorted to applying the brakes while simultaneously pedaling.
+My hands were freezing and my heart rate was way down.
+Everyone seemed to be passing me, but I stuck to the same strategy: keeping lower speeds to reduce the chilling convective effects of the air currents around me, and pedaling to produce more body heat while preventing my the legs from stiffening up.

-But it was all essentially in vain.
+It was all essentially in vain.
 Normally I love downhill sections, where I can get in a tight aero-tuck while carving through turns in the roads at blistering speeds.
-But today was different, as Mother Nature’s tears of winter came beating upon us.
+But today was different as Mother Nature’s tears of winter came beating upon us.
 Safety, comfort, and warmth were now paramount in my mind.
 The first goal was attainable at the slow speeds I was going; the latter two were not with the gear I was having.